git/git.github.io/rev_news/drafts/edition-71.md

   Sergey sent a new v3 version, with 32 patches, one less than in v2.
   The changes were mostly following reviewers' suggestions.
-Felipe commented positively on one patch, and Junio said he didn't spot anything objectionable in the series and was ok to start merging it to the next branch.
+Felipe commented positively on one patch, and Junio said he didn't spot anything objectionable in the series and was OK to start merging it to the next branch.

 <!---